Calbabreaker/yacpm/README.md

 the package name.
 This name **must** be in snake_case.
 Make a `yacpkg.json` file with the repository of the package and directories to fetch from the repository.
 The repository can be any git repository but it has to support sparse-checkout and filter fetches which github does.
-Since the include dirs uses gitignore syntax globbing files can be done.

 ```json
 {